Boxplot / Diagrams

 Upper whisker Line above the box Largest value within Q3 + 1.5 * IQR

-Outliers Individual points beyond the whiskers Values outside Q1 - 1.5 * IQR or Q3 + 1.5 * IQR
+Outliers Individual points beyond the whiskers Values outside of Q1 - 1.5 * IQR or Q3 + 1.5 * IQR

 Interpretation